Mahé Drysdale

-Alexander Mahé Owens Drysdale MNZM (born 19 November 1978) is a retired New Zealand rower.
+Alexander Mahé Owens Drysdale MNZM (born 19 November 1978) is a New Zealand politician and retired rower.
 Drysdale is a two-time Olympic champion and a five-time world champion in the single sculls.
 He is a seven-time New Zealand national champion and five-time recipient of New Zealand Sportsman of the Year.
+He is the current mayor of Tauranga.

 Early life and background

-Born in Australia to New Zealand parents, the name Mahé comes from the largest island in the Seychelles.
+Born in Australia to New Zealand parents, Mahé was named after the largest island in the Seychelles.
 He attended Tauranga Boys' College in Tauranga, New Zealand, then the University of Auckland where he took up rowing at the age of 18.
-He initially gave up rowing to concentrate on his studies, but began again after watching fellow New Zealander Rob Waddell win gold at the 2000 Olympic Games.
+He initially gave up rowing to concentrate on his studies, but resumed after watching fellow New Zealander Rob Waddell win gold at the 2000 Olympic Games.
 Drysdale rowed from West End Rowing Club in Avondale, Auckland, New Zealand, and is also a member of the Tideway Scullers School, London.

+Rowing

 World Championships

-Drysdale first represented for New Zealand at the Rowing World Cup III in 2002, in the New Zealand coxless four.
+Drysdale first represented New Zealand at the Rowing World Cup III in 2002, in the New Zealand coxless four.
 After the 2004 Olympic Games, where his New Zealand crew finished fifth in the final, Drysdale switched to the single scull.
 He won his first World Championship title at the 2005 World Rowing Championships at Gifu, Japan, despite having broken two vertebrae in a crash with a water skier earlier in the year.